ebullient/markdown-it-obsidian-callouts/README.md

 # markdown-it-obsidian-callouts

-Extension for [Obsidian](https://obsidian.md) to support Obsidian callouts and codeblock admonitions care of the [Admonition plugin](https://github.com/javalent/admonitions).
+Extension for markdown-it to support GitHub and Obsidian callouts, as well as codeblock admonitions supported by the [Admonition plugin](https://github.com/javalent/admonitions).

 It uses Obsidian default icons and callout flavors out of the gate.